 In most cases, applicants to the CEC program have already submitted their biometrics when they apply for a study or work permit.
 If fresh biometrics are required, a fee of $85 CAD per person or $170 CAD per family will apply.

-The Canadian government expects CEC draws to resume in the second half of 2022, possibly as early as July 2022.
+CEC draws resumed in the second half of 2022.
 Draws for the CEC program were paused in September 2021 to give the government time to clear the application backlog resulting from pandemic-related travel restrictions.

-Although CRS cutoffs will likely be higher than normal in 2022, the Canadian Experience Class (CEC) program remains one of the easiest ways for individuals with Canadian work experience to qualify for permanent residence.
+Although CRS cutoffs will remain higher than normal in 2022, the Canadian Experience Class (CEC) program remains one of the easiest ways for individuals with Canadian work experience to qualify for permanent residence.